- We advise you to exercise a high degree of caution in Rwanda because of the continuing risk of violence and criminal activity.

 Border with the Democratic Republic of the Congo: We advise you to reconsider your need to travel to the areas bordering the DRC, due to the volatile and unpredictable security situation in this region.
 Since October 2008, heavy fighting has occurred in the DRC, close to the border with Rwanda, particularly in North Kivu Province, DRC.
 There have been reports of incursions by armed groups into Rwanda’s Rubavu District, near Gisenyi and Mutura, where they were engaged by the Rwanda Defence Forces.
 The situation remains volatile and could deteriorate without warning.
 There is an on-going risk of cross-border incursions by armed militias operating from the Kivu provinces in the DRC.
 If travelling to border areas, you should review the travel advice for DRC.

-If you are planning to visit the gorillas or climb volcanoes in the Volcanoes National Park (Parc National des Volcans), you should seek local advice before visiting this area.
-It is also advised that you book with a reputable travel agent.
-Permission from the Rwanda Office of Tourism and National Parks (ORTPN) is required before visiting the parks.
-The ORTPN may provide military escorts to these areas because of the risk of rebel attack.
-We strongly recommend that you only visit as part of an organised tour group.
+You should seek local advice before visiting the Volcanoes National Park (Parc National des Volcans).
+It is also advised that you book with a reputable travel agent and only visit as part of an organised tour group.
+Permission from the Rwanda Office of Tourism and National Parks (ORTPN) is required before visiting the park.
+The ORTPN may provide military escorts to this area because of the risk of rebel attack.

-Petty crime targeting foreigners and tourists, including bag snatching, pickpocketing and robbery, does occur in Rwanda.
+While infrequent, petty crime targeting foreigners and tourists, including bag snatching, pickpocketing and robbery, does occur in Rwanda.
 You should avoid walking or travelling after dark and remain vigilant during daylight hours.
 Theft from hotel rooms, residences and vehicles occurs.
-When driving you should ensure that windows are closed, doors locked and valuables out of sight.
+When driving you should keep valuables out of sight, and ensure that windows are closed and doors are locked.

 Money and valuables

 Before you go, organise a variety of ways to access your money in Rwanda, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Rwanda is a cash-based society.
 Credit cards are only accepted at large hotels (check with your intended hotel before travelling to determine which credit cards they accept).
 Travellers' cheques can only be cashed at commercial banks.
 International ATMs are scarce in Rwanda.
-You should consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work in Rwanda.
+You should consult with your bank to find out whether your ATM card will work in Rwanda.